 Non-lodger process

 A non-lodger decision may be made at any time following the end of the lodgement year.
 Following a decision, a variation of entitlement is issued to the individual by Centrelink.
 A grace period is provided for a period of 75 days beginning on the day of the variation of an individual's FTB entitlement for a relevant income year in order for the individual to resolve their non-lodger status.
 The grace period may be a longer period if the Secretary determines that there are special circumstances to vary the length of the grace period.
-FTB payments based on income estimates may continue to be paid during the grace period but would cease if there are still outstanding income tax returns, or Centrelink has not been informed that the individual (and/or their partner) is not required to lodge, and there are still outstanding non-lodger debts by the end of this period.
+FTB payments based on income estimates may continue to be paid during the grace period but would cease if there are still outstanding income tax returns, or Centrelink has not been notified of the individual’s (and/or their partner’s) ATI if they are not required to lodge an income tax return, and there are still outstanding non-lodger debts by the end of this period.

 Policy reference: FA Guide 6.4.3.40 Prohibition of FTB based on an estimate